Stained Glass Window of Succot

 As a male born child, Yahshua was circumcised at home because His mother, Miriam, was undergoing the forty days of ritual purification.

 Leviticus 12:2-4 - If a woman has conceived and borne a male child, then she shall be unclean seven days; as in the days of her customary impurity she shall be unclean.
-And on the eighth day the Jerusalem Religious Holidaysflesh of his foreskin shall be circumcised.
+And on the eighth day the flesh of his foreskin shall be circumcised.
 She shall then continue in the blood of her purification thirty-three days.
 She shall not touch any hallowed thing, nor come into the sanctuary until the days of her purification are fulfilled."

 Torah Scrolls in an Ark in a Synagogue – Dancing with the Torah by Gilabrand